An Efficient and Adaptive Watermark Detection System with Tile-based Error Correction: Introduction

 To this end, we propose \textbf{QRMark}, an efficient and adaptive watermark detection system with tile-based error correction (\figureref{fig:overview}) for image watermark detection.
 QRMark combines algorithmic enhancements with system-level optimizations to preserve high detection accuracy and robustness while substantially improving efficiency.
 At the algorithmic level, QRMark integrates a tile-based decoding strategy with RS correction, achieving a favorable balance between accuracy and efficiency.
 Specifically, we train a tile-level watermark extractor and employ it during detection to enable parallel processing across images.
 This restructuring of the original detection pipeline exploits parallelism while maintaining accuracy and robustness, providing a better trade-off between computational complexity and detection accuracy compared to the sequential Stable Signature baseline.

 Beyond algorithmic design, QRMark introduces several system-level innovations to maximize GPU utilization and reduce end-to-end latency.
-First, we implement an adaptive CUDA stream allocation strategy that dynamically adjusts to image resolution and message length, ensuring balanced parallelism without incurring excessive kernel-launch overhead.
+First, we implement an adaptive multi-channel horizontal fusion strategy that dynamically adjusts to image resolution and message length, ensuring balanced parallelism without incurring excessive kernel-launch overhead.
 Second, we design a resource-aware scheduling algorithm for tile-level workloads that distributes computation across GPU streams to mitigate imbalance and improve throughput.
 Finally, QRMark implements workload interleaving to overlap data loading with GPU execution, alleviating pipeline stall bubbles and enabling more efficient kernel orchestration.

-To sum up, we make the following contributions: \begin{itemize} \item We introduce a novel method that integrates image tiling with Reed–Solomon (RS) correction (\sectionref{sec:alo}) to effectively balance efficiency–accuracy trade-offs while improving scalability in practical watermark detection. \item We design an end-to-end tile-based watermark detection framework that builds on this method while also incorporating system-level optimizations, including adaptive CUDA stream allocation and resource-aware scheduling (\sectionref{sec:so:opt1}--\sectionref{sec:so:opt2}), to effectively overcome the inefficiencies inherent in naive tile-based detection pipelines. \item Through comprehensive evaluation, we show that QRMark outperforms representative frameworks in throughput and latency, demonstrating its potential for accelerating a wide range of image watermarking systems. \end{itemize}
+To sum up, we make the following contributions: \begin{itemize} \item We introduce a novel method that integrates image tiling with Reed–Solomon (RS) correction (\sectionref{sec:alo}) to effectively balance efficiency–accuracy trade-offs while improving scalability in practical watermark detection. \item We design an end-to-end tile-based watermark detection framework that builds on this method while also incorporating system-level optimizations, including adaptive multi-channel horizontal fusion(\sectionref{sec:so:opt1}) and resource-aware scheduling (\sectionref{sec:so:opt2}), to effectively overcome the inefficiencies inherent in naive tile-based detection pipelines. \item Through comprehensive evaluation, we show that QRMark outperforms representative frameworks in throughput and latency, demonstrating its potential for accelerating a wide range of image watermarking systems. \end{itemize}